MirasCarlo934/BeeHiveDocu/high-level-documentation.md

 - MQTT API
 - GUI

+This section discusses services only on a high-level perspective.
+For more details, specifically on how-to-use, refer to the API documentation of each service.

 ## Thing Management Platform

 The Thing Management Platform is the heart of BeeHive which manages the registration, management, and control of devices in the BeeHive IoT universe.
 These devices are referred to as *Things* and will be referred to as such throughout this documentation.

+This service is an **end-user service** for the **set-up and use** phase of a device lifecycle.
+End-users interact directly with this service for Thing management and control.

+The detailed API documentation can be found [here](https://documenter.getpostman.com/view/11218501/SztEY6Ao).

 ### Things